VincentStimper/normalizing-flows/README.md

 ## Introduction

-This is a PyTorch implementation of several normalizing flow, including a variational autoencoder.
+This is a PyTorch implementation of several normalizing flows, including a variational autoencoder.

 ## Implemented Flows